BOWMANVILLE HIGH SCHOOL

 Bowmanville High School offers students the opportunity to participate in a variety of co-curricular teams and clubs, which enhances the learning experience, and the growth potential of students throughout their high school experience.
 Students can participate in a variety of sports, which spans all seasons and includes both males and females.
 BHS hopes to expand student participation to other groups and teams each year.

-OFSSA / LOSSA Contact: Julie Dowling (P.E.
+OFSSA / LOSSA Contact: Julia Dowling (P.E.
 Program Leader)

 Basketball Junior & Senior Girls & Boys